BIGBOSS-FOX/CS-554-Final-Project-Pokemon-WebGame/README.md

 github repository: https://github.com/Taochai/Pokemon-WebGame

----> go into    /backend, run node seed.
+---> go into    /backend, run npm run-script seed.
 ---> run npm start in /backned, npm start in /frontend.
 ---> /home              click  GALLERY to show all monsters informamtion
                         click  LOGIN to log in with an already exist account. to page /user